On the canonical, fpqc, and finite topologies on affine schemes. The state of the art

 \begin{remark} If $X$ is affine regular, then for any finite covering $Y$ of $X$, $\cO(Y)$ is an $\cO(X)$-module of finite projective dimension.
 Koh asked whether, without assuming that $X$ is regular, any finite covering $Y\to X$ such that $\cO(Y)$ is of finite projective dimension over $\cO(X)$ is a canonical covering.
 This is true in characteristic $0$, but may fail otherwise \cite[\S 2]{Ve}. \end{remark}

 { \begin{remark} We have seen that canonical coverings are strict, and that finite coverings of normal affine schemes are canonical in characteristic $0$.
 In fact, every finite covering of a normal affine scheme is strict.
-Indeed, if $R\to S$ is a finite extension of an integrally closed ring, $R$ is the equalizer of the double map $S\rightrightarrows S\otimes_R S$: this is clearly true at the level of vector spaces after tensoring with the fraction field $Q(R)$, and the assertion follows from the fact that $S \cap Q(R)= R$ since $R$ is integrally closed. \end{remark}}
+After passing to connected components, we are reduced to show that if $R\to S$ is a finite extension of an integrally closed ring, $R$ is the equalizer of the double map $S\rightrightarrows S\otimes_R S$.
+Indeed, this is clearly true at the level of vector spaces after tensoring with the fraction field $Q(R)$, and the assertion follows from the fact that $S \cap Q(R)= R$ since $R$ is integrally closed. \end{remark}}